ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/SNMP/snmp.markdown

 ![Figure 7.
 Monitoring : How to setup Zabbix monitoring: snmpget result](images/monitoring-zabbix-snmpget.PNG)

 For your convenience we've also added the list of metrics and their associated OIDs here:

+{NOTE:Accessing a list of all available OIDs}
+You can list all OIDs along with its description using `{serverUrl}/monitoring/snmp/oids` endpoint.
+{NOTE/}

 RavenDB's root OID id: 1.3.6.1.4.1.45751.1.1.